AdobeDocs/audience-manager.de-DE/help/using/api/rest-api-main/aam-api-destinations/aam-api-retrieve-destinations.md

 ---

-# Zurückgeben eines Ziels nach Ziel-ID {#return-a-destination-by-destination-id}
+# Return A Destination by Destination ID {#return-a-destination-by-destination-id}

-Eine `GET` Methode, die das Ziel für die angegebene `destinationId`Methode zurückgibt.
+A `GET` method that returns the destination for the specified `destinationId`.

 <!-- r_get_all_destinations_order_id.xml -->